 The data generated here uncovered new structure-function relationships in BglB, and provides the quantitative contribution towards catalysis of each amino acid in the active site.
-This systematic analysis revealed that several amino acids within the active site which are not directly involved in the reaction chemistry are almost as important to catalysis as the three residues which are directly involved in the chemistry.
+This systematic analysis revealed that several amino acids in the active site that are not directly involved in the reaction chemistry are almost as important to catalysis as the three residues which are directly involved in the chemistry.
 This highlights the importance of the entire active site in catalysis.
 This is consistent with a recent report exploring the interconnectedness of a network of five residues in alkaline phosphatase.
 (24)

 Furthermore, the large dataset of kinetic constants reported here enabled the use of machine learning to select structural features that are predictive of function.
 It was unexpected to observe that the calculated interface energy is not found to be predictive of any kinetic parameter, and was not a feature selected by machine learning as predictive of function.
-This has significant implications for future design strategies since interface energy is one of the most common metrics currently used to evaluate enzyme designs.
+This has significant implications for future design strategies since interface energy is one of the most common metrics currently used to evaluate redesigned enzyme-ligand interfaces.
 It may be pertinent to develop additional training datasets, such as we have done for BglB, in order to further quantify the appropriate metrics to be used for selecting designed mutants to functionally characterize in other enzyme systems.
 Similarly, the development and quantitative characterization of mutant datasets in the case of other enzymes will show which features are general and which are specific to different enzymatic classes.

 From the machine learning analysis, an interesting non-linear relationship between predicted and experimental rates is revealed as the residual error increases with the measured kinetic value (Figure 4, bottom panel).
 There are two factors that contribute to this effect.
 First, as is evident from the histogram, mutants with lower activity have been sampled more in all cases, and the sampling size per bin tends to bias the error distribution.
 Second, there are no features or feature combinations in the regression model that correlate well with the observed non-linearity.
 Non-linear regression methods (second-order polynomial and Poisson kernels) achieved similar performance (data not shown).
 As such, there is room for improvement in future studies by uniformly sampling the parameter space (which is difficult to predict a priori but can be rectified by increasing the sample size).
 This could be achieved by building on recent high throughput experiments that systematically screen the phenotypic effect of every possible enzyme point mutant.
 (14) A combination of high throughput screening with molecular modeling could be used to identify a subset of mutants to purify and kinetically characterize in order to maximize the information content when training new algorithms.
 In addition, introducing informative features that capture different aspects of the variation observed and exploring other non-linear regression methods that balance the bias-variance trade-off could be used to address the non-linear relationship between predicted and experimental kinetic constants.

-This work shows how constrained statistical learning can be integrated with measured functional effects of a mutation on enzyme kinetic constants in order to build predictive models.
+This work demonstrates how constrained statistical learning can be integrated with measured functional effects of a mutation on enzyme kinetic constants in order to build predictive models.
 As more datasets of kinetically characterized mutant variants become available for a variety of enzymes, our understanding of how these systems function and our ability to identify the most informative features will increase.
 Integration of these data-driven methods with enzyme redesign algorithms has the potential to significantly increase the predictive performance of the computational tools that are currently available, with far-reaching applications.

 CONCLUSION